CIMX-FM: Pure Country 89

 On November 18, 2020, Bell announced on the 89X website that CIMX would adopt a new format the next day at noon; concurrently, the station's on air staff was let go.
 At that time, CIMX flipped to country as Pure Country 89, launching with 10,000 songs in a row commercial-free.
 In anticipation of the format change, Entercom flipped its Detroit station WDZH from soft adult contemporary to modern rock as Alt 98.7 almost immediately afterward.
 The format competed locally with CJWF-FM, as well as with Detroit's WYCD.
 In other nearby markets, it competed with WWWW in Ann Arbor.

 The station carried networked programming shared with other Pure Country-branded stations, including The Bobby Bones Show.
-Unlike the other Pure Country stations (which air it in the evening), CIMX also cleared Bobby Bones in its normal timeslot in lieu of producing a local morning show.
+Unlike the other Pure Country stations (which aired it in the evening), CIMX also cleared Bobby Bones in its normal morning timeslot in lieu of producing a local morning show.